ycuicui/BitCrypt/README.md

 * The ECFieldElement class represents elements of the field of Bitcoin EC points coordinates
 * The ECPoint class represents points on the Elliptic curve.

+All major operations on field elements are available, including square and cube roots.

+Notice that some features are still "incubating", -i.e are not fully validated and not for production uses.

 ### BitCrypt.key

 This package provides classes related to public and private keys as well as utilities to encode/decode keys.